-Our ambitious Economic Strategy is our roadmap to supporting a vibrant, productive local economy where our existing business are helped to grow, new businesses are established and thrive, our residents have the skills needed to access the jobs of the future and supporting the creation of places across all parts of the county that we can be proud of.
+Our ambitious Economic Strategy is our roadmap to delivering our ambitions for the Staffordshire economy, where our existing business are helped to grow, new businesses are established and thrive, our residents have the skills needed to access the jobs of the future and our towns across the county are supported to be places we can all be proud of.

 Deputy Leader and Cabinet Member for Economy & Skills